 - Take ibuprofen to decrease pain and inflammation.

-You will need a follow-up appointment with your provider in 4 to 6 weeks.
+You will need a checkup with your provider in 4 to 6 weeks.

 Take tub baths or showers, using only plain water.
 Avoid bubble baths or oils.

 Most women heal without problems, although it may take several weeks.
 Your stitches do not need to be removed.
 Your body will absorb them.

 You can return to normal activities, such as light office work or house cleaning, and walking, when you feel ready.
 Wait 6 weeks before you: